Doctor-actor Lakshmi Devy On Gender Violence And Her Fearless Directorial Debut

 “Rape has become so common that we have become immune to reading about it.
 But just because you close your eyes doesn’t mean it’s not happening.
 We aren’t doing enough,” she says, adding that a woman is raped every 16 minutes in India and those are only the reported numbers.
 “Women and girls of all age groups are raped, whether they are babies or old women.
 It astounds me that all this still exists today—as if women are not people,” she says heatedly.

 Through her film, she says, she wants women to stop equating rape with “losing one’s honour”.
 It is such kind of misogynistic misconceptions that are at play when Indian judges tell rapists to marry their victims.
 “If you decide your honour isn’t gone, it isn’t gone.
-It’s not a thing you can lose, don’t believe that lie,” she says.First published in eShe magazine
+It’s not a thing you can lose, don’t believe that lie,” she says.This article was first published in eShe magazine.